forestgrape/coronavirus/3_medical/coronavirus_disease_patterns.md

 > Virus discovery is not easy and requires the right settings.
 Some of the settings often need to be guessed since the virus in question are unknown.
 The human coronaviruses HKU1 and NL63 have been discovered only in 2004/5 despite both being endemic to human for a long time and virologists had the (theoretical) possibilities to discover coronaviruses since the 70's.
 MERS got discovered in 2012 but likely human infections have occurred long before.

 > More on the origin is in the chapter [Backtracing SARS-like](../2_biological/_site/hosts_of_nidovirales.md#backtracing-sars-cov-1/2)

+### ACE2 Receptor
+#### ACE2 Receptor Detection
+There are two common methods to measure tissue distribution of proteins:
+* ##### Antibody Staining
+    Proteins on cell surfaces can be visualized by using marked antibodies.
+Several groups have analyzed tissues with ACE2 antibodies: [Timens](#timens), [McCray](#mccray05), [soilleux, poehlmann](#soilleux,poehlmann)
+* ##### Measure mRNA
+    Measure ACE2 [mRNA](#mrna) expression.
+Necessary condition for a cell to produce a protein.
+However not sufficient for ACE2 on apical cell surface [to confirm].
+The mRNA expression across the human body is shown in  [Li et al](#li).

+##### Challenges for ACE2 Detection
+[in work, verification needed]
+For serving as an entry point, ACE2 needs to be built into the cell membrane as a receptor i.e. being useable from the outside.

+Since coronaviruses have a preference for [apical tissue sites](#tissue-tropism) ACE2 should be expressed on the apical sites.
+* [Antibody staining](antibody-staining) alone can yield false positives if the cells are not properly cleaned and ACE2 is just attached to the cell without being built into the cell membrane.
+* [Measuring mRNA](#measure-mrna) just detects if the cells produces ace2.
+But proteins produced by a cell can
+    - stay in the cell e.g. in the cytoplasm or move into the nucleus
+    - be released from the cell
+    - being built into the cell membrane on the basal side or on the apical side as a receptor <= needed by coronaviruses.

+Receptor detection rules:
+* If _both_ [receptor detection methods](#ace2-receptor-detection) yield true, this is very likely.
+* Antibody staining is likely enough if the 'receptor molecule' cannot be attached on the outside of a cell or if it can be cleaned away.
+* Measuring mRNA is enough if the 'receptor' is always exposed on the cell membrane if produced and thus not reside intracellular.

+#### ACE2 Receptor Distribution
+[**incomplete and in rework**]
+[recommended read is [soilleux, poehlmann 2012](#soilleux,poehlmann) where ACE2 receptor distribution obtained from tissue staining is described]
+ACE2 is apically available
+* in the lower respiratory tract
+    - well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)]
+    - alveolar epithelial type 2 cells [to check/find citation].
+* in the upper respiratory tract
+    - the basal layer of the non-keratinised squamous epithelium of the nasal, oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau) [in rework].
+    - goblet cells [in work]